Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Estimation and identification

 Problematic variables $Z$ could take on two forms.
-First, there could be important omitted variables.
+First, there could be important omitted variables, which would also violate non-parametric ignorability (Assumption~\ref{assumption.npignorable}).
 Unobserved factors outside of $\phi(X)$ could be relevant to both $R$ and to $Y$, thus entering into both $\epsilon$ and $\eta$, causing them to be correlated.
-Such a case would also violate non-parametric ignorability (Assumption~\ref{assumption.npignorable}).
 For example, an individual's general level of interest in politics is predictive of many policy positions, and the strength of those preferences, in American politics.
 It is also highly predictive of response probability to political surveys, with those interested in politics over represented in respondent samples.
-Because political interest is not measured in many datasets used to define target populations, such as those defined by administrative records, it is an example of an unmeasured confounder $Z$ that could violate both non-parametric ignorability and linear ignorability.\footnote{We emphasize that it is only the part of political interest orthogonal to the linear relationship with the included auxiliary variables in $\phi(X)$.
-To the degree that the included auxiliary covariates also adjust for imbalance in political interest, and mitigate bias from an unobserved $Z$, it is only the remaining part of bias from such an omitted confounder that is of concern.} No adjustment technique fully eliminates bias in this scenario, but sensitivity analyses provide a natural approach to addressing potential remaining bias from such confounders \citep[e.g.][]{soriano2021interpretable}.
+Because political interest is not measured in many datasets used to define target populations, such as those defined by administrative records, it is an example of an unmeasured confounder $Z$ that could violate both non-parametric ignorability and linear ignorability.
+No adjustment technique would eliminate bias in this scenario, but sensitivity analyses provide a natural approach to addressing potential remaining bias from such confounders \citep[e.g.][]{hartman_huang_2023}.
+We note that it is only the part of political interest orthogonal to the linear relationship with the included auxiliary variables in $\phi(X)$.
+To the degree that the included auxiliary covariates also adjust for imbalance in political interest, and mitigate bias from an unobserved $Z$, it is only the remaining part of bias from such an omitted confounder that is of concern.